 Compliance violations are not tolerated, and all indications of misconduct are followed up.

 Declaration of corporate management

-The statutory declaration of corporate management in accordance with sections 289f and 315d German Commercial Code (HGB) includes the declaration of conformity with the German Corporate Governance Code, the explanation of our corporate management practices, the description of the work methods of the Board of Management and the Supervisory Board, as well as the composition and work methods of their committees, the information on the defined targets according to the German law on the equal participation of women and men in leadership positions and the description of the diversity concept.
+The declaration of corporate management pursuant to sections 289f / 315d German commercial code (HGB) includes the declaration of conformity regarding the German corporate governance code, the website address for accessing the remuneration report, information about the remuneration system for the Board of Management and the remuneration of the Supervisory Board, information about relevant corporate management practices and a description of the work methods of the Board of Management and the Supervisory Board, as well as the composition and work methods of their committees, information on the defined targets according to the German law on the equal participation of women and men in management positions and the description of the diversity concept.

 Articles of incorporation

 The German Stock Corporation Act dictates articles of incorporation for public limited companies.
 Leifheit AG would like to inform you of the current status of its articles of incorporation in accordance with the resolutions of the Annual General Meeting on 7 June 2023.

 Respecting human rights is a fundamental value for companies that operate with integrity.
 Raw materials, semi-finished and finished goods are traded on globalised markets.
 This also poses a risk for Leifheit in the case where suppliers fail to comply with the principles of sustainable company management.
 Our declared aim is to ensure the acceptance and implementation of high social and environmental standards in our supply chain.

 Board of Management